PrestaShop/docs/src/content/1.7/modules/mail_template/add-a-theme-from-module.md

 # How to add an email theme from my module?

-Now, what if you want to add a whole new email theme available?
+Now, what if you want to add a whole new email theme?
 Of course one possibility is to add a new theme folder in `mails/themes/...` but it's not the most convenient if you want to install/uninstall it easily and quickly, so let's integrate the theme in a module.